RadeonOpenCompute/ROCm_Documentation/ROCm_Tools/ROCm-Tools.rst

     * the installer also copies all the OpenVX and module header files into /opt/rocm/mivisionx/include folder

-Build using CMake on Linux (Ubuntu 16.04 64-bit or CentOS 7.5 / 7.6 ) with ROCm
+Using CMake on Linux (Ubuntu 16.04 64-bit or CentOS 7.5 / 7.6 ) with ROCm
 -------------------------------------------------------------------------------

    * Install `ROCm <https://rocm.github.io/ROCmInstall.html>`_